barkisnet/barkis/docs/delegator-guide-cli.md

 - **Linux**: `Ctrl` + `Alt` + `T`
 :::

-## Cosmos Accounts
+## barkis Accounts

-At the core of every Cosmos account, there is a seed, which takes the form of a 12 or 24-words mnemonic.
-From this mnemonic, it is possible to create any number of Cosmos accounts, i.e. pairs of private key/public key.
+At the core of every Barkis account, there is a seed, which takes the form of a 12 or 24-words mnemonic.
+From this mnemonic, it is possible to create any number of Barkis accounts, i.e. pairs of private key/public key.
 This is called an HD wallet (see [BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki) for more information on the HD wallet specification).

 ```
      Account 0                         Account 1                         Account 2